Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Abstract

 \section{Abstract}

-The Bayesian computer model calibration method has proven to be effective in a wide range of applications.
-In this framework, input parameters are tuned by comparing model outputs to observations.
-However, this methodology becomes computationally expensive for large spatial model outputs.
-To overcome this challenge, we employ a truncated basis representations of the model outputs.
-We then aim to match the model outputs coefficients with the coefficients from observations in the basis representations; we also optimize the truncation level.
-In a second step, we enhance the calibration with the addition of the INLA-SPDE technique.
-We incorporate the nonstationary behavior and the derivative information of the spatial field into the calibration by inserting two INLA-SPDE parameters into the calibration.
-Several synthetic examples and a climate model illustration highlight the benefits of our approach for model outputs distributed over the plane or the sphere.
+Bayesian calibration of computer models tunes unknown input parameters by comparing outputs with observations.
+For model outputs that are distributed over space, this becomes computationally expensive because of the output size.
+To overcome this challenge, we employ a basis representation of the model outputs and observations: we match these decompositions to carry out the calibration efficiently.
+In the second step, we incorporate the non-stationary behaviour, in terms of spatial variations of both variance and correlations, in the calibration.
+We insert two integrated nested Laplace approximation-stochastic partial differential equation parameters into the calibration.
+A synthetic example and a climate model illustration highlight the benefits of our approach.